 Set Life Goals

-What do you hope to accomplish in life?
-Do you want a family?
-Do you want to get a college degree?
-Do you want a successful career?
-How about getting involved in your community or mastering a hobby?
-In the future, what do you want to be known for?
+What is it that you hope to accomplish in life?
+Do you want a family, have a successful career, or get a degree?
+How about becoming involved in your community or mastering a hobby?

 Let Go of Less Important Tasks

-Even with these lists, you won’t be able to get to everything all the time.
-Let go of tasks that interfere with higher-priority items.
-This may mean you don’t have time to meet your boss after work for drinks because you’re taking your son to soccer practice.
-Or, maybe you’ll have to decline an invitation to a friend’s party so you can study for that midterm coming up.
-Your sacrifices will be well worth the gains you’ll get for focusing on what’s most important.
+You won’t be able to get to everything all the time.
+Let go of tasks that interfere with higher priority items.
+It may mean that you don’t have time to meet your boss after work for drinks because you’re taking your son to soccer practice.
+Or, maybe you have to decline an invitation to a friend’s party so you can study for that midterm coming up.
+The sacrifice will be well worth the gains you’ll get for focusing on what’s most important.

-We hope these tips help you sort out your busy days, making your days more doable than stressful.
-When the question comes down to family, work, school, and other life goals, you’ll know how to best prioritize your tasks and use your time.
+We hope these tips will help you sort out those busy days, making them more doable than they are stressful.
+That way when the question comes down to family, work, and school, you’ll know how to best prioritize your life according to your goals.

-What’s your go-to method for managing tasks?
-Tell us on Twitter using #CCSDstudent!
+What is your go-to method for managing tasks?
+Tell us in the comments below!